Wegovy vs Mounjaro: Different Molecules, Different Approved Uses

 Frequently Asked Questions

 Both cause similar gastrointestinal side effects: nausea, vomiting, diarrhea, constipation, and decreased appetite.
-These are most common during dose titration and typically improve over 4-8 weeks.
-Neither medication has shown significantly worse tolerability than the other in comparative analyses.
+These are most common during dose titration and typically improve over several weeks.
+A licensed provider monitors tolerability for patients in Weight Method's compounded program.

 Ready to Get Started?